kstenschke/tictac-track/README.md

 --------

 * Works directly from CLI, on Linux and Mac OS (not tested on Windows)
+* Stores all work entries into an HTML file, ready to be printed
+* CLI viewer: The timesheet can be viewed pretty-printed user-friendly formatted, directly within CLI
-* No external editor needed: Existing entries can be edited directly from CLI (start/end-time, comment, task)
+* No external editor needed: Entries can be edited directly from CLI (start/end-time, comment, task)
 * Task-reference and comments: Timesheet entries contain start- and end-time and optionally a task-number and comment
-* CLI viewer: The timesheet can be viewed pretty-printed user-friendly formatted, directly within CLI
 * Search filter: The CLI viewer can use search filters (by date, week, month, task-number, comment)
 * Time sum calculation: Recorded work times are additionally summed: per entry / task per day / day / filtered view / in total
 * Overtime saldo: Required vs. recorded work time per day is calculated automatically